-Mexican Black Beans are just so good in their simplicity.
+This iconic Mexican side dish is no exception.
 If you have a Mexican market within reach, go and grab some epazote, it’s a green herb that really adds a depth to the flavor that is classic Mexican.
 If not, use some good ole’ cilantro.
-And I have to say…a small dose of lard makes these beans luxuriously incredible.
+And we have to say…a small dose of lard makes these beans luxuriously incredible.
 If you can’t find lard, go with a little bacon grease.
 Or, if all else fails, just use plain ‘ole vegetable oil.
-Slow cook these for about 2 and half hours…and you’ll love their taste.
+Slow cook these for about 2 and a half hours…and you’ll love their taste.
 They are wonderful alongside our Best-Ever Mexican Rice.

 Mexican Black Beans

 - 2 tbsp lard or bacon grease, or, vegetable oil

 - 1 large sprig fresh epazote or ¼ cup of chopped cilantro

 - 2 tsp salt or more, to taste